What happens if a student in my classroom tests positive for COVID-19?

 Any employee or student experiencing symptoms should not come to class/work.
 Testing symptomatic individuals will occur through local health providers.
 At this time, logistics and feasibility regarding population testing and contact tracing associated COVID-19 are under consideration.

 Can instructors require the students in their class to fill out the UW Oshkosh Health Self-Assessment?

 UW Oshkosh has developed a health self-assessment available through the UWO Mobile app that University community members and guests may take on a daily basis to assess their health.
 Instructors may recommend that students fill out the self-assessment tool and send the results to the instructor.

-Can faculty pause their tenure clock or delay post-tenure review this semester?
+Can faculty pause their tenure clock or delay post-tenure review this academic year?

 During the 2020-21 academic year, postponements or suspensions for one year will be available for faculty who wish to stop their tenure clock or post-tenure review clock.
 Instructors can learn more about this process by reading through the 2020-2021 Clock Stop PDF.